-We've put together some helpful hints to help you make the most of your equity release enquiry.
-These tips highlight some of the things you'll need to think about when considering this solution.
+These helpful hints will help you make the most of your equity release.
+These are some of the things you will need to think about if you choose this solution.

 1. Avoid paying for advice

-The decision to release equity from your home is a significant one and shouldn’t be taken lightly.
-By considering your options you may either eliminate your need to borrow, or reduce the amount you need to borrow.
+Releasing equity from your home is a huge choice and should not be taken lightly.
+By considering your options you may:

-Any reduction in the amount you release could significantly reduce the long-term cost of the plan and allow you access to better deals with greater flexibility.
+Any reduction in the amount you release could largely reduce the long-term cost of the plan.
+This allows you to get better deals with more flexibility.

 - Downsizing – selling and moving to a cheaper property